 - Product descriptions – great for e-commerce stores

-- Social media posts and ads – Facebook, Twitter, Instagram, etc
+- Google Ads, Social media ads, and posts – Facebook, Twitter, Instagram, Linkedin ads, etc

 - Website copy – blog post ideas, outlines, meta descriptions, etc